uclnlp/jack/README.md

 ## Supported ML Backends

 We currently support [TensorFlow](http://tensorflow.org/) and [PyTorch](http://pytorch.org/).
 Readers can be implemented using both.
-Input and output modules (i.e., pre- and post-processing) is independent of the ML backend and can thus be reused across backends.
+Input and output modules (i.e., pre- and post-processing) are independent of the ML backend and can thus be reused for model modules that either backend.
 Though most models are implemented in TensorFlow by reusing the cumbersome pre- and post-processing it is easy to quickly build new readers in PyTorch as well.